A BRIEF HISTORY OF BRADFORD

 In the 1950s Bradford was changed by large scale immigration from the West Indies, India, Bangladesh and Pakistan.
 Bradford became a multi-cultural city.

-In the 1950s and 1960s many more council houses were built and the city centre was redeveloped.
+In the 1950s and 1960s many more council houses were built and the city center was redeveloped.
 Bradford University opened in 1966.
 The Kirkgate Centre opened in 1971 and in 1974 Bradford was made a Metropolitan District Council.
 Meanwhile in 1977 a Transport Interchange was built in Bradford.

 However tragedy struck Bradford in 1985 when a fire at the football ground killed 56 people.